-As a network of blind and visually impaired peers, PCB recognizes the importance community plays in our mission to improve life for all who are impacted by vision loss.
-Together, through a united effort, we offer encouragement to people who are new to vision loss, provide peer support to one another, bring about a more accessible society, and break down attitudinal barriers.
-We know the truth that Helen Keller spoke of, “Alone We Can Do So Little;
+As a network of blind and visually impaired peers, PCB recognizes the importance self-reliance plays in our mission to improve our lives and for all who are impacted by vision loss.
+Together, as we seek and build our destinies, we offer encouragement to people who are new to vision loss, provide peer support to one another, bring about a more accessible society, and break down attitudinal barriers.
+Self-reliance is your best self living your best life and, in that living, freeing those around you to do the same.

 Please submit the Request for Session Proposals form provided below following the description of the proposal process.
 Alternately, you may include all requested information in a Word or Text file that should be emailed to email@example.com.
-Please don’t hesitate to contact PCB Conference Coordinator, Sue Lichtenfels directly at 412-480-9696 with any questions.
+Please don’t hesitate to contact PCB Conference Coordinator, Chris Hunsinger directly at 412-881-9328 with any questions.
 Feel free to forward the information to others who you believe would have an interest in participating in our conference.

 Location: Virtual Conference on the Zoom platform